-Assisted living facilities provide a type of long-term care that emphasizes independence, flexibility, and individualized support.
-While there is no official, standardized definition of assisted living, most residences that fall under this title offer private apartments for residents, with staff on call to help with some daily-living activities such as bathing, dressing, mobility, and running errands.
+Senior group homes and Assisted living facilities provide a type of long-term care that emphasizes independence, flexibility, and individualized support.
+While there is no official, standardized definition of assisted living, most residences that fall under this title offer private apartments for residents, with staff on call to help with some daily living activities such as bathing, dressing, mobility, and running errands.
 Assisted living facilities are generally designed for those who don’t need the intensive medical care provided at nursing homes.

-There are thousands of assisted living facilities throughout the US.
+There are thousands of senior group homes throughout the US.
 Choosing one can be a complex process—but it’s important to pick the right one.
 Here are a few factors that should be included in choosing an assisted living facility for yourself and a loved one.

 For many people looking into senior housing options for the first time, the most stressful aspect is how to pay for the care.
 Medicare does not pay for assisted living care, and Medicaid pays a very small amount.
 Residents and their families are expected to pay most of the costs.

 However, there are ways to make it work.
 Many people pay for ongoing assisted living with the funds from the sale of the resident’s former house.
 The money can be invested in a CD or annuity that provides monthly interest.
 It’s important to bear in mind that most assisted living facilities include meals, so you won’t have to include groceries as part of monthly expenses.

 If possible, choose a facility whose costs won’t exceed the resident’s current monthly income, from retirement accounts and other sources.
 Bear in mind that inflation will raise the cost of living at retirement facilities more than the average rate of inflation.